NVIDIA-NeMo/DFM/docs/tutorials/text-to-video-training.md

 - Each shard contains:
   - pth: contain WAN video latents
   - pickle: contain text embeddings
-  - json: contain useful side-info (text caption, sizes, processing choices, etc.)
+  - json: contain useful side-info (text caption, sizes, processing choices, and so on)
 - Energon writes a `.nv-meta` directory with dataset info and a `dataset.yaml` you can version/control.

 You're ready to launch training.
 In the training config, we will point the WAN config (or CLI overrides) to the processed data output directory as `dataset.path=${DATASET_PATH}`.